physicell-training/ws2022/README.md

 * Awards for the best model and best tool

 ## Download the Flyer and Spread the Word!
-Please help spread the word!
+Please help spread the word! (materials coming soon)

 ## Draft Agenda
 Please stay tuned